nchern/go-R/README.md

 2. Check if you have R header files under correct path(check `#cgo CFLAGS:` directive in sources.
 2. Make sure `libR.so` is avaliable.
 Set `$LD_LIBRARY_PATH` if R istallation is not system-wide.
 2. Make sure `$R_HOME` is set and pointed to your R location before you run any R-related code.
-3. Run `go test` under go-R/R directory.
+3. Run `go run main.go` under go-R/example directory.

 Basic usage
 ====